poissonconsulting/fwatlasbc/README.md

 #> 1 Steep Creek 356534225     0 ((1658037 728924.8, 1658107 728964.9, 1658107 728…
 ```

 Get stream network for the watershed polygon.
-Note that blk and rm are
+Note that rm is from the
-from the original watershed while blue_line_key and
-downstream/upstream_route_measure are the equivalents for the stream
+original watershed while downstream/upstream_route_measure are the
-segment in the network.
+equivalents for the stream segment in the network.

 ``` r
 network <- fwa_add_collection_to_watershed(wshed, "stream_network")